rhboot/efibootmgr/README.md

-        -d | --disk disk       (defaults to /dev/sda) containing loader -e | --edd [1|3|-1]    force EDD 1.0 or 3.0 creation variables, or guess -E | --device num      EDD 1.0 device number (defaults to 0x80) -g | --gpt             force disk w/ invalid PMBR to be treated as GPT -i | --iface name      create a netboot entry for the named interface -l | --loader name     (defaults to \elilo.efi)
+        -d | --disk disk       (defaults to /dev/sda) containing loader -e | --edd [1|3|-1]    force EDD 1.0 or 3.0 creation variables, or guess -E | --device num      EDD 1.0 device number (defaults to 0x80) -f | --reconnect       Re-connect devices after driver is loaded -F | --no-reconnect    Do not re-connect devices after driver is loaded -g | --gpt             force disk w/ invalid PMBR to be treated as GPT -i | --iface name      create a netboot entry for the named interface -l | --loader name     (defaults to \elilo.efi)